withcatai/catai/README.md

 npm uninstall -g catai
 ```

+### Good to know
+- All download data will be downloaded at `~/.catai` folder.
+- The download is multi-threaded, so it may use a lot of bandwidth, but it will download faster!

 ## Development

 If you want to run the source code locally, you can follow the steps below.